 The film follows the factory's workers as they struggle to keep up with the demand for the new, addictive chocolate, while also trying to keep the secret of its unusual ingredient hidden.
 Meanwhile, the factory's owner and his family are dealing with their own personal dramas, including a love triangle and a series of financial troubles.
 The film is a satirical exploration of consumer culture and the dark side of the food industry.

 The film is based on the BBC television play Secrets by Michael Palin and Terry Jones, which was broadcast in 1973.
-The movie received mixed reviews upon its release, with some critics praising the performances and humour, while others found it too dark and uneven.
+It's not surprising, that the movie got mixed reviews when it was released, with some critics praising the performances and humour, while others found it too dark and unbalanced.

 Merci Pour le Chocolat is a 2000 French-Swiss psychological thriller film directed by Claude Chabrol and starring Isabelle Huppert, Jacques Dutronc, and Anna Mouglalis.